- Check in Settings -> General -> About to see what Version the device is currently running.

 Some other tips for Parents

-We have a great set of video tutorials that will walk you through setting up all the necessary Parental Controls on the iPad, iPhone and iPod Touch, covering the latest version of iOS (iOS 12).
+We have a great set of video tutorials that will walk you through setting up all the necessary Parental Controls on the iPad, iPhone and iPod Touch.

 This provides an excellent online alternative to attending our popular Keeping kids safe on the iPad, iPhone and iPod Touch, which we run regularly for parents at schools in Melbourne.
 (Bookings can be made here for your own school.)